JonathanMayeur/marketplace-dapp/README.md

 # Marketplace-dapp
-Final project Consensys course 2018.
-React Truffle Box was used as a starter template.
+Final project ConsenSys course 2018. [react-truffle-box](https://github.com/truffle-box/react-box) was used as a starter template.

 ## What does the project do